Ricardosgeral/relier/README.md

 First, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
 That bar should then stay *green*.
 That means that all is working Ok.
 You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection.

 If the server has no internet, then the following message is displayed: `No internet connection`.

-To update the IP status case the internet connection changed (e.g., insertion of Ethernet cable, connection to WiFi, ...), wait a couple of seconds, then touch on top of the IP message, at the bottom area of the screen.
+To update the IP status case the internet connection changed (e.g., insertion of Ethernet cable, connection to WiFi, ...), wait a couple of seconds, then touch on top of the IP message (bottom of the screen).

 Touch anywhere else on the screen to go the **Main menu** page.